JetBrains/resharper-devguide/Intro/About.md

 * [**Part II - Architectural Overview**](/Architecture/Overview.md)

     Provides an introduction to and overview of the architecture of the ReSharper Platform, looking at how it is split into several layers - Base Platform, Project Model, Features, custom Products and support for custom Languages.
-It also introduces the Program Structure Index (PSI) which provides ReSharper with syntactic and semantic models of many different languages.
+It also introduces the Program Structure Interface (PSI) which provides ReSharper with syntactic and semantic models of many different languages.

 * **Part III - Platform**